tkex/qubey/README.md

 # Notes
 It's important to point out (since it's a prototype with cheap material costs in mind) 'only' a MAX9814 has been used and setup for registering the volume of sounds instead word pattern recogniztion (like voice commands).
 If you wish to do so, you can use Unity APIs Windows Speech KeywordRecognizer (https://docs.unity3d.com/ScriptReference/Windows.Speech.KeywordRecognizer.html) and rewrite the code (or better microphone or an Arduiino speech recognition module).

+Additionally, it should be noted that the Unity project uploaded here has been stripped down and only the basic functions are provided.
+Also the audio files have been removed because they were from third party sources and I didn't want to redistribute them without permission.
+However, you can simply add your own sounds in the sound folder and add the sounds in the scenes in the AudioManager, so it works with sounds (also works without sounds at the moment).
+But its more than enough to try it out yourself and get a grasp of the implemented architecture.
+Have fun!

 # Components

 * Arduino Rev 3